 July 20, 2009 by Gisele Mota

-The winter brings the dreaded conjunctivitis: swollen eyelids, red eyes with discharge and much discomfort.
-A link between respiratory disease and conjunctivitis, is that it can be caused just by allergic rhinitis or bronchitis.
-Therefore, as there are several types of conjunctivitis, it is always recommended to seek an ophthalmologist to assess the case.
+Winter brings with it the dreaded conjunctivitis: swollen eyelids, red eyes, with discharge and discomfort.
+A link between respiratory diseases and conjunctivitis, is that it can be caused just by allergic rhinitis or bronchitis.
+Therefore, as there are several types of conjunctivitis, it is always recommended to seek an ophthalmologist to evaluate the case.

 - Wash the nose with saline several times per day;

-- Let the well-ventilated area, preferably open to let the sun entering windows;
+- Let the well-ventilated area, preferably leave the windows open to the sun in;

-- Always spend a damp cloth on the furniture and floor, if possible daily to avoid the accumulation of dust.
+- Always wipe with a damp cloth on the furniture and on the floor, if possible on a daily basis to prevent the accumulation of dust.